ichard26/blackbench/docs/contributing.md

 All the Nox sessions should support both `-r` and `-R`, so if the sessions are too slow (especially for rapid iteration during development), try of them.
 The only major exception is `setup-env` but that one doesn't use a Nox-provisioned environment anyway.

+Also, it's possible to pass extra arguments to any the sessions' main command.
+Want to add `-k "not provided"` to the pytest run in `tests`?
+That's possible via `nox -s tests -- -k "not provided"`.

 ```{seealso}
 [Nox: Command-line usage][nox-usage].